eas342/light_curve_code/README.md

 ## Troubleshooting:

  - If you have a problem running `get_profile_widths`, it's probably the type of files in the file lists.
 You may want to run `get_profile_widths,/esXtract` to use the `_es_ms.fits` files.
+ - To run the `state_parameters.pro`, you need to run `compile_spec,/readc,/specsh,/savesh` at least once to save the spectral shifts.